 LeadFeeder – For beginners who are curious on how to use their webpage for lead generation

 LeadFeeder connects to your Google Analytics and decodes the collected IP-addresses and displays the companies they belong to.
 Their freemium version is helpful to most B2B site owners.
 I use it myself to see if the people visiting my site is potential clients.
 It inspires me to keep blogging about topics that my audience would find helpful.

 One thing that makes LeadFeeder a useful tool for beginners is that you don’t need to install anything on your site.
-You use your already installed Google Analytics account.
+You use your already installed Google Analytics account, so data you already have turns your webpage into a lead generation tool.
 You can also connect it to MailChimp and see if people following your newsletters are visiting your site.